Subscribe to the blog

 The high price of biopharmaceuticals is expected to lead governments to actively promote the use of generics and biosimilars, putting further pressure on prices.
 Countries with publicly financed health care systems, for example Germany, Canada, Denmark, Sweden and the Netherlands, have introduced incentive programs to facilitate prescription of alternative, equivalent and cheaper versions of branded drugs.

 The market growth of the competing biosimilars is expected to be further facilitated by the loss of patent protection for the best-selling biopharmaceuticals.
-In 2016, revenue was reduced by around $10 billion for key pharmaceutical companies collectively, because of loss of exclusivity.
-In some countries (like Italy), the generics market already makes up a major percent of volume sales, and the increase in consumption of generics and biosimilars is not anticipated to decrease in the near future.
+Back in 2016, revenue was already reduced by around $10 billion for key pharmaceutical companies collectively, because of loss of exclusivity.
+In some countries (like Italy), the generics market makes up a major percent of volume sales, and the increase in consumption of generics and biosimilars is not anticipated to decrease in the near future.

 Bioprocessing must become more efficient through more specific purification tools to increase purity, more robust processes to reduce cost of goods, and more efficient use of facilities to manufacture more products in shorter times.